YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTERMENV, Environment variable TERM not set.
 Assuming "unknown."

-Run Time Information: This indicates that the TERM environmental variable indicating the terminal type in use does not have a value specified.
+Run Time Information: This indicates that the TERM environment variable indicating the terminal type in use does not have a value specified.

-Action: Find the correct value for the TERM environmental variable for the terminal in use and specify that terminal type.
+Action: Find the correct value for the TERM environment variable for the terminal in use and specify that terminal type.

 -------------------
 NOTERMINFODB